bitwarden/help/_articles/directory-connector/directory-sync.md

 categories: [directory-connector]
 featured: true
 popular: false
-tags: []
+tags: [directory connector, directory sync, teams, enterprise]
 order: 01
 ---

 ## What is Directory Connector?

-The Bitwarden **Directory Connector** application enables Organization Admins to sync users and groups to a Bitwarden Organization from a selection of directory services.
+The Bitwarden **Directory Connector** application syncs users and groups to a Bitwarden Organization from a selection of directory services.
 Directory Connector will automatically provision and de-provision users, groups, and group associations from the source directory.

+{% callout info %}
+Directory Connector functionality is available to **Teams** and **Enterprise** organizations.
+To use Directory Connector, you must be an Organization Admin or Owner (for more information, see [User Types and Access Control]({% link _articles/organizations/user-types-access-control.md %})).
+{% endcallout %}

 {% image /directory-connector/dc-diagram.png %}

-Directory Connector can be run on-demand as well as automatically on a configured interval while running in the background.
-You can install and run Directory Connector as an agent on the server that hosts your directory, an administrator's workstation, or any other desktop device that can access the source directory.
+A Directory Connector sync operation can be run on-demand or automatically on a configured interval.
+Directory Connector applications can be installed as an agent on the server that hosts your directory, an administrator's workstation, or any other desktop device that can access the source directory.

-Directory Connector supports directory sync from the following sources:
+Directory Connector supports sync from the following sources:

 - [Active Directory]({% link _articles/directory-connector/ldap-directory.md%})
 - [Any LDAP-based directory]({% link _articles/directory-connector/ldap-directory.md %})